dengwirda/mesh2d/README.md

 ````
 # `Attribution!`

-If you make use of `MESH2D` please reference appropriately! `MESH2D` is designed to provide a simple and easy-to-understand implementation of Delaunay-based mesh-generation techniques.
-For a much more advanced, and fully three-dimensional mesh-generation library, see the <a href="https://github.com/dengwirda/jigsaw-matlab/">`JIGSAW`</a> package.
+If you make use of `MESH2D` please include a reference to the following! `MESH2D` is designed to provide a simple and easy-to-understand implementation of Delaunay-based mesh-generation techniques.
+For a much more advanced, and fully three-dimensional mesh-generation library, see the <a href="https://github.com/dengwirda/jigsaw-matlab/">`JIGSAW`</a> package. `MESH2D` makes use of the <a href="https://github.com/dengwirda/aabb-tree">`AABBTREE`</a> and <a href="https://github.com/dengwirda/find-tria">`FINDTRIA`</a> packages to compute efficient spatial queries and intersection tests.

 `[1]` - Darren Engwirda, <a href="http://hdl.handle.net/2123/13148">Locally-optimal Delaunay-refinement and optimisation-based mesh generation</a>, Ph.D.
 Thesis, School of Mathematics and Statistics, The University of Sydney, September 2014.